- WEBSITE ACCESSIBILITY & SEO, WHY ARE THEY IMPORTANT?

-The best place to start is thoughtfully choosing those 3 to 7 keywords then, including them in your title, heading text, and images.
-These words communicate to both guests and search engines exactly what our content is about.
+The best place to start is thoughtfully choosing those 3 to 7 keywords, then include them in your title, heading text, and images.
+These words communicate exactly what our content is to both guests and search engines.

 Consider adding one plugin for image optimization and a second for SEO.

-Chronic Joy recommends Yoast Premium for SEO, which is easy to learn to use, and they offer online training and helpful newsletters.
+Chronic Joy recommends Yoast Premium for SEO; the plugin is easy to learn to use and offers online training and helpful newsletters.
 Most importantly, this plugin reminds you about keywords and helps you add metadata simply by following the guide that pops up on every post and page.
-The more of their suggestions you follow, the faster you will grow in your understanding of SEO.
+The more suggestions you follow, the faster you will grow in your understanding of SEO.

-We also recommend a plugin by WPMU DEV – Smush Pro to optimize images.
-It is effective and offers both monthly and yearly pricng.
+We also recommend a plugin by WPMU DEV (Smush Pro) to optimize images.
+It is effective and offers both monthly and yearly pricing.

 Make small changes, one by one.